-Source Raised by Adjustment P/L impact Ш B/S in npact
+Source Raised by Adjustment P/L ii mpact B/S ir npact

-H Dr Cr H Dr Cr
++ + 1 Dr Cr Dr Cr

 XXXXX Pat 1 Dr fdgdfhsdfhsdfhfgg ergergqerry ertyqe 45

-Cr fasd fasd as asdas d 45 Н
+Cr fasd fasd as asdas d 45

-xxxxx John 2 Dr xxxx xxxx 10 H
+XXXXX John 2 Dr XXXX XXXX 10

-John Di Cr XX X X XXXXXXXXX 10 10 Ħ
++- Cr xx x x xxxxxxxxx 10

-xxxxx Jean 3 Dr XXXX XXXX 25
+XXXXX Jean 3 Dr xxxx xxxx 25

-┢ Cr XX X X XXXXXXXXX H 25
+╁ Cr xx x x xxxxxxxxx + 25

-xxxxx Dave 4 Dr XXXX XXXX 15 H
+xxxxx Dave 4 Dr xxxx xxxx 15

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 5410 Cr xx x x xxxxxxxxx Ħ 15
+^^^^ Dave D, Cr XX X X XXXXXXXXX 13 15

-etc Н
+etc -

-┝ -70 70 H
+Oto 80 70

-1 1 Net impact on P/L 10
+-70

-- Hunting for the perfect number is now unacceptable, it does not exist.
-We are thus closing off all ledgers either by 5pm last working day or by noon last working day. - Reporting will cover only major revenue and cost categories, with account code analysis left to a drill-down tool. - The final report will be concise less than a 10-page finance pack e.g., we will only include a one-page report on each major business with minor businesses being reviewed by the CFO and omitted from the pack. - Reporting on a page e.g. P/L has summary numbers, trend graphs and bullet point comments all on one page. - We will no longer reconcile suppliers' statements because: - o The supplier accounting systems are often flawed and unreliable. - o Missing invoices will be picked up through supplier phone calls - It is not an internal control process, and will be removed from. the procedures manual.
-I have discussed this with the auditors and they have agreed with the removal of supplier reconciliations. - The costs of performing the reconciliations is greater than the benefits of doing them. - We invest the time in having good systems in-house picking up liabilities as they arise (the fence at the top of the cliff). - We will issue a flash result to the CEO by close of the first working day.
-The flash report on the profit and loss statement (P/L) will state the net result to within + or 10%.
+Net impact on P/L 10

-- The final report will have extensive quality assurance checks.
+- Hunting for the perfect number is now unacceptable.
+It does not exist.
+We are thus closing off all ledgers either by 5 pm or noon on the last working day of the month /period. - Reporting will cover only major revenue and cost categories, with account code analysis left to a drill-down tool. - The final report will be concise less than a 10-page finance pack, e.g., we will only include a one-page report on each major business, with minor businesses being reviewed by the CFO and omitted from the pack. - Reporting on a page, e.g., P/L, has summary numbers, trend graphs, and bullet point comments all on one page. - We will no longer reconcile suppliers' statements because: - o The supplier's accounting systems are often flawed and unreliable. - o Missing invoices will be picked up through supplier phone calls - It is not an internal control process and will henceforth be removed from the procedures manual.
+I have discussed this with the auditors and they have agreed with the removal of supplier reconciliations. - The cost of performing the reconciliations is greater than the benefits of doing them. - We have invested the time and money in having good systems in-house to pick up liabilities as they arise. - We will issue a flash result to the CEO by the close of the first working day.
+The flash report on the profit and loss statement (P/L) will state the net result to within + or -10%. - The final report will have extensive quality assurance checks.
 We will never issue a report to the CEO or Board that is not internally correct.
-It is far better to hold off processing last minute adjustments than it is to compromise quality.
-The quality assurance checks will include: - Checking all numbers for internal consistency within the report.
-Mark all pages with a number, e.g., for a five-page report mark 1 of 5, 2 of 5, see Exhibit 2.
-For every number that appears elsewhere, either in a box, table or graph write the page reference where it appears again, by the number, and initial to indicate that you have checked this number in the subsequent page and it is right. - A two person read through where one staff member reads aloud the report while another staff member follows the words on report.
+It is far better to hold off processing last-minute adjustments than it is to compromise quality.
+The quality assurance checks will include: - O Checking all numbers for internal consistency within the report.
+Mark all pages with a number, e.g., for a five-page report, mark 1 of 5, 2 of 5, see Exhibit 2.
+For every number that appears elsewhere, either in a box, table, or graph write the page reference where it appears again, by the number, and initial to indicate that you have checked this number in the subsequent page and it is right. - A two-person read-through where one staff member reads aloud the report while another staff member follows the words on the report.
 This will eliminate all spelling and grammatical errors and make the report an easier read.